pytorch/serve/cloudformation/README.md

 ## Multi-node EC2 deployment behind Elastic LoadBalancer (ELB)
 * To spinup a EC2 ASG cluster behind an ELB running Torchserve use the `ec2-asg.yaml` template
+* **NOTE**: Multi-node deployments require model path to be provided upfront as part of the template, and registering/unregistering models is not supported as of now.
 * Run the following command with the an ec2-keypair, and optionally an instance type (default: c5.4xlarge)

 ```